 3. Avoid commission-driven, “low cost” package tours

 You may, on occasion, encounter a package tour that’s unusually cheap.
 This is not always from a tour agent.
-For example, if you’re in Thailand, you may be offered a low cost (or even free) tour three day tour to Chiang Mai.
+For example, if you’re in Thailand, you may be offered a low cost (or even free) three-day tour to Chiang Mai.

 You’ll rarely get a satisfying tour from these guides, as they don’t care about the actual quality of your tour.
 They often steer you into the worst tourist traps, where stores and restaurants will rip you off.